-Most small electrical appliances and devices such as blenders, mixers, juicers, vacuum cleaners, microwaves etc. will work just fine in New Zealand.
-In fact, items such as Dysons can be particularly expensive so are well worth bringing.
+Most small electrical appliances and devices such as blenders, mixers, juicers, vacuum cleaners, microwaves etc will work just fine in New Zealand.
+In fact, items such as Dysons can be particularly expensive there so are well worth bringing.

 Just do not overload one socket and surpass the ten amps that New Zealand runs off by using too many appliances together.

 Appliances with heating elements such as irons, toasters, kettles, hair dryers and hair straighteners need to be used with caution.
 Some people report having no problems at all, whilst others have problems with the New Zealand plugs only being 10 amps rather than 13 causing fuses to blow or the items to cease working after a while.